HOW TO START DOING MORE PULLUPS… FAST!

 To increase the number of regular pullups you can do, you need to have a way of building pullup strength in a systematic way.

-You can do this decline progression to help you get there.
+You can do this decline progression to help you build that functional strength.

-First, set up a bar in a rack at about neck height.
-Start position is underneath and at an angle to the bar with hands slightly wider than shoulder width apart, palms facing away from you.
-Practice pulling yourself toward the bar in a High Incline Row and then lowering yourself back to starting.
-You can also use a smith machine if you don’t have access to a rack.
+First, set up a pull-up bar in a rack at about neck height.
+Start position is underneath and at an angle to the pullup bar with hands slightly wider than shoulder width apart, palms facing away from you in an overhand grip, and feet at shoulder width apart.
+Practice pulling your entire body weight toward the bar in a High Incline Row and then lowering yourself back to starting.
+You can also use a Smith machine if you don’t have access to a rack.

-You can see that with your legs in contact with the ground, this isn’t challenging enough in terms of weight to have a significant impact on your upper body strength.
+You can see that with your legs in contact with the ground, this exercise isn’t challenging enough in terms of load to have a significant impact on your upper body strength.

-So we can make this harder by taking one arm off the bar.
+So we can increase the difficulty level by taking one arm off the bar and pulling your body with chin toward the bar.

-The angle at which you align your torso to the bar is dependent on your ability level and your strength.
+The angle at which you align your torso to the bar is dependent on your fitness level and your strength.

 Beginners should start with a relatively upright angle of the body underneath the bar.